 When you are doing research on a topic, you will often require a quick definition of a term, a specific fact, or condensed, detailed information about particular topics.
-Examples of Dictionaries, encyclopedias, handbooks and manuals covering biology topics include:
+This is a non-comprehensive listing of encyclopedias, handbooks and manuals covering biology topics.
+Scroll down to see more or use the menu below to skip to a section.

 A regularly updated resource of more than 6,300 peer-reviewed articles by experts in their field, accompanied by colour illustrations and tables.
 It is "comprehensive and authoritative coverage of the life sciences for students, lecturers, and researchers alike."